Use Cases for AI in Conversational Marketing

 - Educate customers and learn more about them.
 Building on the advantages of the last point, messenger bots can educate consumers as they answer your questions—creating value for the consumer as you learn about them.
 Lidl’s “Winebot” makes personalized wine recommendations based on food pairings, wine preferences, or a quiz.
 It feels like a human conversation for the consumer, and is offered at a capacity that would require a massive team to do without AI.

 - Provide personalized customer service at scale.
 Marketing does not end with the sale.
 HubSpot even made “delight” equal to “attract” and “engage” in their marketing flywheel (which replaced their traditional marketing funnel).
 AI can create customer service conversations unique to each buyer.
 Dominos’ chatbot Dom, for example, does not just place orders for customers, it provides real time updates on your pizza’s delivery through a user’s preferred messaging platform.

 How to Get Started with AI in Conversational Marketing

 Perhaps you have an online chat tool installed on your website, or even created your first chatbot.
 The truth is, if you're using conversational marketing, AI can likely improve its performance and augment your capabilities.

 That means now is the time to get started with AI, no matter your skill or comfort level.

 Good news is that getting started in AI doesn’t require a data science degree.
-There are two ways to accelerate AI adoption in your career and your company now.
+There's an easy way to accelerate AI adoption in your career and your company now: